Popper: Back to the drawing board for the Knicks

-With trade deadline approaching, back to the drawing board for the Knicks
+With the trade deadline approaching, it's back to the drawing board for the Knicks

 At the start of training camp in October, when Knicks president Steve Mills and general manager Scott Perry finally appeared to speak about the seven free agents they had signed with the $70 million of cap space that had been earmarked for stars, they said all of the things you would expect.
 They insisted that this was one of their plans in place from the start and how excited they were with this influx of veteran talent.